 - 1.1.1.
 The Local Government Pension Scheme (LGPS) is a statutory scheme, established by an Act of Parliament and governed by the Public Services Pensions Act 2013 (PSPA 2013).
 It is a contributory defined benefit scheme to provide pensions and other related benefits for all eligible employees of local government and other participating employers. - 1.1.2.
 Whilst the regulations are set on a national basis, individual Funds are managed by designated administering authorities at a local level.
 The LGPS, unlike private pension schemes, does not have Trustees but elected Members that perform similar duties to Trustees.
 Cumbria County Council is the Administering Authority for the Cumbria LGPS (the Fund) and as such is responsible for the investments and administration of benefits under the scheme.
-Under section 101 of the Local Government Act 1972 Cumbria County Council has delegated its functions as the Administering Authority to the Cumbria Pensions Committee (the Committee). - 1.1.3.
+Under section 101 of the Local Government Act 1972 Cumbria County Council has delegated its functions as the Administering Authority to the Cumbria Pensions Committee (the Committee).
+The Fund is being administered by Westmorland and Furness Council from 1 April 2023. - 1.1.3.
 The LGPS, and therefore the Fund, is a multi-employer scheme which is open to new membership.
 The purpose of the Fund is to pay Cumbria LGPS members' pensions securely, affordably and sustainably over the short, medium and long term.
 The LGPS operates on a 'funded' basis, this means that contributions from employees and employers are paid into a fund which is invested, and from which pensions are paid.
 To do this, the Fund seeks to achieve sustainable, risk-adjusted performance of its investments over the long-term.